 Intersections are already dangerous places for road users.
 Speeding up can increase the risk of getting into a serious injury car accident.

-Steady red light: The California Vehicle Code Section 21453 states that the steady red light is a sign for all drivers to completely stop on the marked line before entering an intersection or crosswalk.
-The drivers need to stay on or before the marked line for the entire duration of the red light until it turns to the green signal, an indication to go.
+- Steady red light: The California Vehicle Code Section 21453 states that the steady red light is a sign for all drivers to stop completely on the marked line before entering an intersection or crosswalk.
+The drivers must stay on or before the marked line for the entire duration of the red light until it turns to the green signal, an indication to go.

-Flashing yellow signal light: These types of lights are handy for making left turns in an intersection.
-California Vehicle Code Section 21454 requires drivers to slow when seeing flashing yellow signal lights and monitor the oncoming intersection traffic.
-The flashing yellow light allows drivers to take a left turn at the intersection if it is clear.
+- Flashing yellow signal light: These types of lights are handy for making left turns in an intersection.
+California Vehicle Code Section 21454 requires drivers to slow down when seeing flashing yellow signal lights and monitor the oncoming intersection traffic.
+The flashing yellow light allows drivers to turn left at the intersection if it is clear.

-Flashing red signal light: Flashing red light acts as a stop sign requiring drivers to come to a halt and monitor the oncoming traffic before they can safely move.
+- Flashing red signal light: Flashing red light acts as a stop sign requiring drivers to halt and monitor the oncoming traffic before they can safely move.

-During a yellow, red, or traffic signal blackout, accidents are extremely dangerous.
+Accidents are extremely dangerous during a yellow, red, or traffic signal blackout.
 If you are hit at a traffic light, you may be eligible to receive an award of monetary compensation.
 During such situations, the best course of action is to move to a safe place, contact the police for a report, take pictures, gather details from witnesses, and get yourself to a medical center for tests or treatment.